MahaThafar/Affinity2Vec/README.md

 #### This repositery provides an implementation of Affinity2Vec tool which is described in a research paper:

-> Affinity2Vec+ is a regression-based and network-bbased.
+> Affinity2Vec+ is a regression-based and network-based method

 Received: 20 April 2021
 Accepted: